Professional Development Course Catalog

 EDU 526 - A Practical Approach to Assessing and Managing Challenging Behavior

 Behavior never happens in isolation.
 It always occurs within a complex integrated context of variables and interactions.
 One of the most difficult challenges that today’s educators need to meet is developing and implementing effective and practical programs to meet the needs of behaviorally challenged students and integrate them into the larger school community.
 This is particularly true for students classified as Emotionally Disturbed, Conduct and Behaviorally Disordered.
-This course is designed and conducted by a veteran school principal and an emotional support teacher who have collaborated together for the past nine years.
-This partnership allows us to view the topic of Behavior Management with a unique perspective.
 The course will explore behavior management in a contextual framework of contributing variables and practical techniques to manage these variables.
 Instruction will stress an empirical approach and be based on actual cases and experience.
 The course combines a mixture of lecture and experiential learning as well as participant driven projects.
 The course is taught by practitioners for practitioners.

 EDU 526 - Adolescent Development and Secondary Schools